Alex01234/MastersThesis/README.md

 The not fine-tuned SweDeClin-BERT model is loaded.
 Fine tuning is performed.
 Hyperparameters are based on previous studies.
 The number of epochs is decided based on the result of the five-fold cross validation.
 The tokenizer and the model is saved.
+#### test_model
+  The tokenizer and the model from the fine-tuning is loaded.
+The test data is loaded.
+The model is tested on the test data, where the metrics accuracy, precision, recall and F1-score is calculated.
+The macro averaged, micro averaged and weighted averaged variants of the metrics are calculated.
+In the helper-function calc_threhold, the threshold of 0.5 is set.
+This means that if the model returns a prediction probability of 0.5 or higher, it is judged that the model deems that label to be 1/true.
+#### get_prediction_for_single_discharge_summary
+The tokenizer and the model from the fine-tuning is loaded.
+The discharge that is to be predicted is passed as a parameter to the function.
+The prediction probabilities for each label is printed.